smallketchup82/OpenTransitSimulator/README.md

 | Simulation Feature Completion    | Adding in the final pieces and making everything work.
 Roughly translates to:<br><br>- Making locomotives follow rails, and switching rails at switches<br>- Making carriages/cars follow locomotives<br>- Adding in physics engine (incl. collision detection)<br>- Adding in the AI (incl. pathfinding)<br>- Adding in rail yards<br>- Adding in passenger simulation | 4 months | 10 months             |
 | User Interface Completion        | Adding in a user interface, statistics, labels & details when hovering over trains, etc.                                                                                                                                                                                                                                                                                | 2 months | 12 months             |

-## Purpose
+## Mission
-This project has an interesting purpose behind it, with a lot of thought put into the reasoning for creating it in the first place.
-To read more about why this project exists, what its goals are, what it hopes to prove, and what it hopes to achieve, check out [PURPOSE.md](PURPOSE.md).
+This project has an interesting mission behind it, with a lot of thought put into the reasoning for creating it in the first place.
+To read more about why this project exists, what its goals are, what it hopes to prove, and what it hopes to achieve, check out [MISSION.md](MISSION.md).

 ## License
 This project is licensed under the [GNU Lesser General Public License v3.0](COPYING.LESSER).
 In general, if you want to copy the codebase, making your own tweaks for your own personal use, while keeping your modified version closed source, that's completely fine!
 But if you plan on redistributing your modified version, we want your version to be open source.
 Feel free to contact me at ketchup@smkt.ca for any questions or concerns.